hokus15/pioniq/README.md

 To have WiFi in the car, I use a UBS powered stick that as soon as it get some power it startup and connects to the 4G LTE network and operates as a WiFi router.
 In my case I use the [Huawei E3372 LTE stick](https://www.amazon.es/Huawei-USB-Stick-E3372-Inal%C3%A1mbrica/dp/B013UURTL4/ref=sr_1_2?__mk_es_ES=%C3%85M%C3%85%C5%BD%C3%95%C3%91&dchild=1&keywords=LTE+Stick+Huawei+E3372&qid=1593188977&s=electronics&sr=1-2).
 Please refer to your specific stick instructions on how to configure it.

+## JSON format

+The battery, odometer and location information is published in MQTT as a string or a JSON object, depending on the information published.

+Those are the MQTT topics and format used for each one:

+### state
+Published from `battery_data.py` script.

+TODO

+### battery
+Published from `battery_data.py` script.

+TODO

+### odometer
+Published from `battery_data.py` script.

+TODO

+### location
+Published from `gps_data.py` script.

-## Loggly installation
+## [OPTIONAL] Loggly installation
-**OPTIONAL**
-As the Raspberry Pi will usually run in your car's WiFi there is going to be complex for you to debug or debug problems or even look at the log files.
-For that I'm using a Log Management tool in the cloud that offers a free tier more than enought for the purpose of this project (200 MB/day and 7 days log retention).
+As the Raspberry Pi will usually run in your car's WiFi there is going to be complex for you to debug problems or even look at the log files.
+For that I'm using a Log Management tool in the cloud that offers a free tier that is more than enought for the purpose of this project (200 MB/day and 7 days log retention).

 Just create a free account in [Loggly](https://www.loggly.com/) and follow instructions on how to [Linux Log File Monitoring](https://documentation.solarwinds.com/en/Success_Center/loggly/Content/admin/file-monitoring.htm).